FACTBOX-Countries resume use of AstraZeneca vaccine, while some lose confidence | Health

 GEORGIA: Has limited the use of the vaccine after a nurse died of anaphylactic shock, news agency TASS reported on March 19.

-NORWAY: Health authorities said on March 17 it was too soon to say if the vaccine causes blood clots after halting rollout on March 11.
+ICELAND: To resume use of the vaccine after suspending it on March 11, pending investigations into reports that it might be linked to blood clots in some people who had been vaccinated.

+NORWAY: Norway will delay a decision over the use of the vaccine, authorities said on March 26.
+A decision is now expected by April 15, the Norwegian Institute of Public Health said.

-ROMANIA: Temporarily stopped vaccinating people with one batch of vaccine on March 11.
+ROMANIA: Temporarily stopped vaccinating people with one batch of the vaccine on March 11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)